 Differentiation has been made between people who have sleep apnoea hypoventilation, and OHS in which hypoventilation is also evident whilst they are awake.
 Most patients with the syndrome also have sleep apnoea but some patients do not, suggesting that it is the obesity per se which is causing chronic hypoventilation.

 Patients may also have concomitant features of asthma or chronic obstructive pulmonary disease (COPD).

-There are no figures available for incidence or prevalence, mainly because the condition has been poorly defined in the past and often confused with OSA.
-It has been estimated that approximately 10-20% of patients with OSA have OHS.
+There are no accurate figures for incidence or prevalence, mainly because the condition has been poorly defined in the past and often confused with OSA.
+It is estimated that obesity hypoventilation syndrome affects 0.4% of the population.
 Risk factors mirror that for obesity and the condition is more common in females.
 Tonsillar hypertrophy is an aggravating factor in children.
 The peak ages of presentation are 5-7 years and adolescence.
 However, increased awareness of the condition means that more and more cases are being diagnosed in adults.

 Symptoms suggestive of the diagnosis may include features of sleep apnoea (witnessed apnoea, snoring enuresis, nightmares, sleepwalking), chronic mouth breathing, daytime sleepiness, hyperactivity in children, morning headaches, decreased exercise tolerance, poor school performance, poor memory and poor concentration.

 A drug history should be taken to exclude alcohol excess, sedating antihistamines and central nervous system depressants, all of which can aggravate the condition.